MoserMichael/jscriptparse/PYXTUT.md

 13
 ```

-or even more complicated ones: First the expression ```3*3``` is computed, that's because of the brackets.
-This can be usefull for disambiguation of expressions
+or even more complicated ones: First the expression ```5-2``` is computed, that's because of the brackets.
+This can be usefull: sometimes you are not quite sure which expression is computed first - the brackets force some order into all of this.

 ```
 > 3*(5-3)+2*2